worldcuisines/worldcuisines/README.md

-# World Cuisine
+# World Cuisine: Multilingual Multicultural VQA Benchmark

-Can Vision-LLM comprehend the culturally-rich cuisines around the world?
+1. Can a Vision-Language Model (VLM) comprehend the multi-cultural context of cuisine images around the world?
+2. How can we systematically evaluate a VLM's ability to understand culture through vision-language modalities?